tylermercer/logwise/README.md

 ### Values

 What do you want people to think / feel when they see your brand?
-What adjectives or adjective phrases do you want people to associated with your brand?
+What adjectives or adjective phrases do you want people to associate with your brand?

 * Ruthlessly committed to their values (see below).
   * I'm thinking of calling my values "Values with Teeth" or something and listing